Cristiana-Rodriguez/Banking-App/README.md

 # Banking-App
 A banking application that allows for a user to see how their investments will grow over time.
 Functionalities/features include: Initial Investment Amount, Monthly deposit, annual interest (compounded), number of years investment has to grow.
+I

+This project was an investment calculator designed for Airgead Banking.
+The main problem it solved was helping users understand how their investments would grow over time.
+By allowing input for principal amount, interest rates, contributions, and time span, the program showed both scenarios—with and without additional monthly deposits.
+It addressed the real-world issue of financial literacy by making compound interest more transparent and easier to visualize.

+I think I did particularly well in structuring the program using classes and separate files.
+Having a dedicated InvestmentCalculator class with a header and implementation file helped keep the code modular and organized.
+I also wrote clear loops to handle calculations for yearly balances, making the output easy to interpret for the user.

+One area for enhancement would be input validation and error handling.
+Currently, the program assumes the user will enter valid numbers.
+By adding input checks (for example, preventing negative values or invalid characters), the program would become more secure and user-friendly.
+Additionally, I could improve efficiency by using formatted output functions or by optimizing compound interest calculations with built-in math libraries instead of repetitive loops.

+The most challenging part was setting up the compound interest calculation with monthly contributions.
+At first, I struggled with the formula and how to apply deposits along with interest in the right order.
+I overcame this by breaking the logic into smaller steps and testing yearly increments separately.
+Online financial formula resources and debugging outputs were really helpful in making sure the math was correct.

+This project strengthened my skills in object-oriented programming (OOP), especially using classes and headers in C++.
+It also gave me experience in file organization, modularity, and separating logic from the main function, which will be useful in larger software projects.
+The financial formulas are specific, but the problem-solving and debugging approach is transferable to any future programming work.

+I made the program maintainable by splitting it into three files: a header (InvestmentCalculator.h), an implementation file (InvestmentCalculator.cpp), and a main.cpp driver.
+This made the code easier to read and maintain.
+I also used clear function names and comments to explain the purpose of each function.
+Because of this modular design, future enhancements—such as adding new investment options or different interest calculation methods can be integrated without rewriting the entire program.